JabRef/user-documentation/en/Installation.md

 1. Download dmg-file from the [Java SE Development Kit 8 Downloads] site
 2. Run installation wizzard

+Some users with macOS Sierra have reported freezes in JabRef.
+Apparantely, [adding a host mapping for 127.0.0.1](https://dzone.com/articles/macos-sierra-problems-with-javanetinetaddress-getl) seems to solve these issues.

 ## JabRef and OpenOffice/LibreOffice integration

 The connection from JabRef to Libre Office requires some office related `jar`-archives to be present.